-One more area that is nice to see is the Place Kleber, the largest square at the centre of the city of Strasbourg (#8).
+One more area that is really nice to see in Strasbourg is the Place Kleber.
+It’s the largest square in the center of the city of Strasbourg (#8).

-Off the beaten path in Strasbourg with kids – visit Parc de L’Orangerie
+If you want to get a bit off the beaten path in Strasbourg with kids, visit Parc de L’Orangerie.

 Parc de L’Orangerie is a really beautiful park with several restaurants, well-maintained paths, a playground, a pond with row boats, a mechanical car ride for the kids, a beautiful Josephine Pavillon, a small zoo and a farm zoo.